Heroin works in the body to cause a reduction of pain, but it also negatively impacts the brain and can cause addiction.

 What are the Signs of Heroin Abuse?

 The signs of heroin abuse look different based on the effects of heroin on the brain.
-Individuals who use heroin often struggle with multiple personal and social issues and the physical problems that heroin can affect in the body.
+Individuals who use heroin often struggle with multiple personal and social issues and the physical problems that heroin can have an impact on the body.

 Heroin impacts a person’s personal and social life.
 Individuals struggling with addiction will spend a significant amount of time thinking about the drug, using, recovering from use, and because heroin is illegal, thinking about how to hide or cover up their use.
 This can cause issues for individuals at work, including attendance, responsibility, and accuracy problems.

 Physically, heroin is a dangerous opioid that can result in overdose.
 When an individual uses heroin to excess, it can shut down the body’s functions.
 Slowed breathing, inability to wake, and loss of consciousness are common for individuals who use heroin.
 This can cause brain damage.
 Other specific health concerns come into play with how the drug is used.
 Because heroin can be smoked, snorted, injected, or rubbed on the gums, specific health concerns are raised with each location.
 Smoking heroin impacts the lungs while snorting heroin impacts the blood vessels in the nose specifically.
 Injecting heroin can increase the likelihood of transmittable diseases and injection site infections, and rubbing heroin on the gums can cause receding gumlines.
 All heroin use has been connected with a higher-than-average probability of cancer development.

 What to Look for in a Heroin Detox Program